westerleyy/recession_predictR/README.md

  - Equity Uncertainty

 **How to Access**
-Ensure that you have an Energy Information Administration and St. Louis Fed Research API keys before running the `model_build.Rmd`.
+Ensure that you have an Energy Information Administration and St. Louis Fed Research API keys before running `model_build.Rmd`.
 Ensure that you have the **latest** repo cloned.
 Ensure that the relevant packages are installed, especially `shiny`, before running `model_presentation.Rmd` as it is an `ioslide` with a `shiny` feature embedded.